Fathers in Focus 2026

 Breakfast, lunch and snacks will be available for all participants starting at 7:30 a.m.

-For communicative accommodations based on a disability, please contact Heather Lipinski Stelljes at: heather.stelljes@wisc.edu for the public.
+For communicative accommodations based on a disability, please contact: disabilityaccess@extension.wisc.edu.

 Fatherhood Resources